Event Phone: 01309 690450

 - Pulling up Himalayan balsam

 - An opportunity to explore local habitats and the plants and animals that live there

 - Blue Gym conservation days are open to anyone aged 16 years and over.

 - A basic level of fitness is required as the activities can involve walking on uneven surfaces, occasional clambering and carrying weights of around 10kg.

-- Almost every Saturday throughout the summer 10am-3pm
+- Frequent Saturday and some Thursdays throughout the summer 10am-3pm

 Is there a minimum time commitment?